ctechfilmuniversity/project_ws2425_first_term/thill/Final_submission/firstTermProject.md

 ## **7. Next Steps & Future Work**

 Future developments will focus on expanding the range of MIDI-to-visual interactions, incorporating additional parameters and audio-reactive elements.
 Optimisation efforts will continue to refine rendering performance, ensuring smoother real-time execution.
 Another potential area of expansion involves enabling multiplayer interaction, allowing multiple users to manipulate different aspects of the world simultaneously.

+Additionally, I plan to design and build custom physical controllers that aesthetically align with the holographic entity, enhancing the tactile and visual coherence of the installation.
+I am also interested in exploring the possibility of adding more projections from different points of view, providing alternative perspectives on the evolving landscape.

+Beyond installation-based interactions, I have started considering how God Complex could be adapted into a live performance format.
+During user testing, I experimented with accompanying the soundtrack and visuals with live piano music, which added a new dimension to the experience.
+This approach has sparked my interest in developing a version where the performance aspect becomes a central element.
+Here is a short excerpt from that session.

 ## **8. Reflection & Learning Outcomes**

 ### **Challenges Overcome**